Battle of the Frontiers: Declarations of war

 At midnight on 31 July/1 August, the German government sent an ultimatum to Russia and announced a state of Kriegsgefahr during the day; the Ottoman government ordered mobilisation and the London Stock Exchange closed.
 On 1 August, the British government ordered the mobilisation of the navy, the German government ordered general mobilisation and declared war on Russia.
-Hostilities commenced on the frontier of Congress Poland; the French government ordered general mobilisation and next day the German government sent an ultimatum to Belgium demanding free passage, as German troops were crossing the frontier of Luxembourg.
+Hostilities commenced on the frontier of Congress Poland; the French government ordered mobilisation and next day the German government sent an ultimatum to Belgium demanding free passage, as German troops were crossing the frontier of Luxembourg.
 Military operations began on the French frontier, Libau was bombarded by a German light cruiser and the British government guaranteed naval protection for French coasts.
 On 3 August, the Belgian Government refused German demands and the British Government promised military support to Belgium should Germany invade.
 Germany declared war on France, the British government ordered general mobilisation and Italy declared neutrality.
 On 4 August, the British government sent an ultimatum to Germany and declared war at midnight on 4/5 August, Central European Time.
 Belgium severed diplomatic relations with Germany and Germany declared war on Belgium.
 German troops crossed the Belgian frontier and attacked Liège.